 - HIV: Having HIV (or another condition that weakens the immune system) can make it hard for the body to fight off HPV infection.

 - Maternal Diethylstilbestrol (DES) use: This hormonal drug was taken by women from the 1940s to 1970s to prevent pregnancy complications.
 Women whose mothers took DES (called “DES Daughters”) are at higher risk of developing cervical (and vaginal) cancer.

 - Multiple births: Having three or more births increases the risk of cervical cancer.

 - Obesity: Women who are above normal weight, as assessed by the Body Mass Index, have a higher rate of cervical cancer.

 - Multiple sexual partners: Having multiple sexual partners increases risk of exposure to HPV.

 - Oral contraceptives: Being on the pill for five or more years increases the risk of cervical cancer (the risk declines as soon as a person stops taking the pill, however).

-- Smoking: smoking is a risk factor for all cancers, including cervical cancer.
+- Smoking: Smoking is a risk factor for all cancers, including cervical cancer.
 Women who smoke are 2x as likely to get cervical cancer as compared to women who do not smoke.